pferland/PiWeM/README.md

 	WWW:
 		PHP 5.3 or later
 			PDO & PDO-MySQL
-			Smarty (If not using the one that WiFiDB comes with) MariaDB 5.2 or later
+			Smarty (If not using the one that PiWeM comes with) MariaDB 5.2 or later
 		Apache 2.2 or later
 		A Web-browser (doh!)